The ACS International Center has collected a number of resources and statements which relate to Executive Order 13769 and US visas

 Upcoming Opportunity Deadlines

-- Mitacs Global Link Research Award-May (depends on program)
+- Mitacs Global Link Research Internship - June 13

 Learn about the funding organizations behind the ACS International Center™.

 Affiliates of the ACS International Center™ are institutions and organizations who have joined hands with the ACS to promote international exchange opportunities to those seeking to gain intellectual experience abroad.